 4most has implemented IFRS changes for numerous clients in the banking sector and uses this invaluable experience to aid clients throughout financial services industries, including insurance.
 The insurance sector specifically is faced with several fundamental challenges from the implementation of IFRS 9 and IFRS 17 in 2021 (subject to further delays), replacing the interim standard of IFRS 4.

 Our view is that the objective of IFRS 17 is to aid profitability reporting and Management Information.
-As such, our approach, is to start from business needs and not necessarily a tick-box regulatory exercise.
+As such, our approach is to focus on business needs first and foremost rather than treating it like a tick-in-the-box regulatory exercise.

 We can help address these challenges that our clients face with: